The Best 3-Day Guide For

-Hostel International Banff Alpine Centre: This hostel isn’t located near the main strip of Banff, but don’t let that deter you!
+Hostel International Banff Alpine Centre: The hostel itself isn’t located off or near the main strip of Banff, but don’t let that deter you!
 They offer a Banff transit pass with your stay so getting to and from is easy.
 The hostel has a really cozy vibe and is well taken care of!
 Rates start around $35/night for a bed in a 6-bed dorm.

 Samesun Backpackers: Located at the very edge of the main strip of Banff townsite, this hostel is great if you want to just be closer to the action.
 It has been labeled a little more of a ‘party-hostel’ so maybe keep that in mind as well.
 But rates here start at $38/night for a bed in a 14-bed dorm.

 Caribou Hotel: Located just off the main ‘strip’ of the Banff townsite, this hotel is cozy, warm, clean and far enough from the action that it’s quiet.
 And yet, not too far that walking to and from town isn’t an option.
 They also have a parking lot for your rental car!

 Fox Hotel: Just down the street from the Caribou is the Fox.
 This hotel is a popular option so book early!
 It’s popular (in our opinion) because of their Cave & Basin themed hot pool (also called their Grotto).

 Banff Springs Hotel: Now this one is the ultimate place to stay in Banff National Park.
 If you’ve always wanted to stay in a castle in the middle of the Rocky Mountains, look no further!
 Just be warned, these rooms typically start around $350/night.

 Wanted to go to Banff for as long as I can remember.
 Looks so epic!

 Wow, this looks and sounds absolutely stunning!
 Just put it on my list!!
 Great 72 hour guide of what to do and what to see!
 Thanks so much for sharing, saved the link for when I get the chance to go!